An Adventure Eco-Lodge Next to Rich Saltwater Fishing Grounds

 Casa Blanca Lodge and Playa Blanca Lodge (Isla de Pajaros – Yucatan Peninsula)

 TERMS AND CONDITIONS – CANCELLATIONS

-A non-refundable deposit of 50% per person is due within 10 days of booking for all trip packages and reservations, and final payment if due 90 days prior to arrival.
+A non-refundable deposit of 50% per person is due at the time of booking for all trip packages and reservations, and final payment if due 90 days prior to arrival.
 All trip cancellations must be received in writing, sent to Yellow Dog Flyfishing Adventures, LLC.
 For cancellations outside of 60 days from the start of a trip, a full refund, less a $750.00 per person lodge cancellation fee and a $100.00 per person Yellow Dog cancellation fee.
 For cancellations inside of 60 days from arrival date, deposits and final payments will be forfeited.
 There will be no refunds made for unused portions of the land or fishing package or unused air charter.
 If your trip is cancelled due to a hurricane or some other catastrophic event, the lodge will make every effort to offer alternate dates, but there can be no guarantee that this will be possible.
 This is why the lodge and Yellow Dog Flyfishing strongly recommend that anglers and guests purchase travel insurance for your trip.
 Receipt of deposit and/or final payment is acknowledgment that registrant has read and accepts the deposit, cancellation, refund and responsibility clauses for these packages.

 Yellow Dog Client Reviews